Divorce, Custody & Your Child’s Education: Get Help Now! (A Definitive Guide)

 Questions?
 We’ve Got Answers Get Help Now!

 Almost every parent having gone through a divorce or custody case, has anxiety and questions about their child’s education and what happens when their case is over.
+School and child custody can be confusing and lead to lots of questions.

 “How much information do I have to give the other parent about our kid’s school?”